Pooji303/Pooji303/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Pooji303](https://github.com/Pooji303)

+- I am a data enthusiast working on various machine learning and data analysis projects.
+Here are some of the projects I've worked on:

+🚀 Projects

+1️⃣ Heart Disease Prediction 🏥

+A machine learning model to predict heart disease based on patient health records.
+Utilized data preprocessing, feature engineering, and model training with several models.

+2️⃣ Blood Donation Analysis 🩸

+An analytical project focused on predicting blood donation behavior using historical donation records, aiming to assist blood banks in maintaining sufficient supply.

+3️⃣ Texas Salary Analysis 💰

+An in-depth analysis of salary trends in Texas, focusing on identifying patterns, disparities, and influential factors affecting salary distributions.

+4️⃣ Teaching Assistance Performance 📚

+A study analyzing teaching performance based on various instructor and course attributes to enhance teaching quality and student engagement.

 - 💬 Ask me about **Machine Learning, Feature Engineering, Data preprocessing**

 - 📫 How to reach me **poojipoojitha705@gmail.com**